10 Facts about Chancellorsville

 The first tracts associated with this part of the battlefield were saved by the National Park Service in 1990 after a boundary expansion was approved.
 After that preservation groups like the Central Virginia Battlefield Trust and the Civil War Trust stepped in to acquire key tracts.

 In 2009 the Civil War Trust made its biggest acquisition in this region when it acquired the 85-acre Wagner Tract.
-Now we are working with the Central Virginia Battlefield Trust on a new opportunity to save an additional 37 acres of this endangered battlefield.
+In 2013, the Civil War Trust successfully worked with the Central Virginia Battlefield Trust to save an additional 37 acres at Chancellorsville.

 Significant portions of the Chancellorsville Battlefield remain unprotected today.